Celebrity branding: Disadvantages

 Due to the high-profile lives of celebrities that are constantly being reviewed and scrutinized by the media, there are risks of using celebrities in advertising.

-The term eclipsing (also referred to as overshadowing) is used to describe the instance where a celebrity in an advertisement overshadows the product being advertised by occupying more time or space than the product being advertised, this is a negative for the advertiser as the product is not the main focus for the consumers.
-It is crucial for the effectiveness of the advertisement to ensure that the product is the focus of attention.
+The term "eclipsing" (also referred to as overshadowing) is used to describe the instance where a celebrity in an advertisement overshadows the product being advertised by occupying more time or space than the product being advertised, this is a negative for the advertiser as the product is not the main focus for the consumers.

 Overexposure refers to the negative effect that is a result of when a celebrity endorses multiple products of a similar type at one time.
 Consumers can become more skeptical of the celebrity's motives to endorse products and therefore may perceive the celebrity to be less credible when endorsing multiple products.

-Celebrity endorsements do not guarantee long-term favorable effects, due to the risk to advertisers that the celebrity endorser may get caught up in a scandal, creating negative perceptions to consumers.
-Common celebrity scandals involve alcohol, drug, sex, or crime related events.
-These scandals can have a negative effect on the image of the brand, as consumers' negative perceptions of the celebrity endorser may be transferred to the brand, therefore negatively influencing sales of the brand's products.
-One of the largest profile celebrity endorsement scandals of recent history was the infidelity scandal of Tiger Woods in 2009, at the time, Woods was a brand ambassador for Nike Golf apparel and footwear.
-It has been estimated that Nike lost approximately US$5–12 billion due to this scandal.
-News about celebrity scandals or other controversies can alter the message a company is trying to convey about its brands.
-A consumer's personal views on the celebrity could directly affect that same consumer's image of the company.
+Celebrity endorsements do not guarantee long-term favorable effects.
+If a celebrity endorser is caught up in a scandal, negative perceptions of the celebrity among consumers can be transferred to the brand, One of the largest profile celebrity endorsement scandals of recent history was the infidelity scandal of Tiger Woods in 2009, at the time, Woods was a brand ambassador for Nike Golf apparel and footwear.
+Reports estimated that Nike’s losses ranged between US$5 and US$12 billion following the scandal.

-Consumers' views of the celebrity endorser may change due to changes in the celebrity's image.
-Changes in image may be a result of injury, physical appearance, change in marital status, or a decline in professional visibility and this can result in the celebrity endorser no longer suiting the product or brand being endorsed.
+Changes in a celebrity's image, such as due to injury, changes in physical appearance, change in marital status, or a decline in professional visibility, can result in the celebrity endorser no longer suiting the product or brand being endorsed.